artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 # Shadow Class Loader (SCL)

-Lombok renames most `.class` files to `.SCL.lombok` using an ant step called `mappedresources` when it builds the jar.
-The shadow classloader serves to completely hide almost all classes in a given jar file by using a different file ending
+Lombok renames most `.class` files to `.SCL.lombok` using an ant step called `mappedresources` when it assembles the jar.
+The ShadowClassLoader serves to hide almost all classes in a jar file by using a different file extension

 From the lombok SCL class documentation,  Using ShadowClassLoader accomplishes the following things:
 - Avoid contaminating the namespace of any project using an SCL-based jar.
 Autocompleters in IDEs will NOT suggest anything other than actual public API.